csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Data items—such as relations, fragments, and replicas—must have unique names.
 This property is easy to ensure in a centralized database.
 In a distributed database, however, we must take care to ensure that two sites do not use the same name for distinct data items.

 One solution to this problem is to require all names to be registered in a central **name server**.
 The name server helps to ensure that the same name does not get used for different data items.
 We can also use the name server to locate a data item, given the name of the item.
 This approach, however, suffers from two major disadvantages.
-First, the name server may become a performance bottle- neck when data items are located by their names, resulting in poor performance.
+First, the name server may become a performance bottle neck when data items are located by their names, resulting in poor performance.
 Second, if the name server crashes, it may not be possible for any site in the distributed system to continue to run.

 A more widely used alternative approach requires that each site prefix its own site identifier to any name that it generates.
 This approach ensures that no two sites generate the same name (since each site has a unique identifier).
 Furthermore, no central control is required.
 This solution, however, fails to achieve location transparency, since site identifiers are attached to names.
 Thus, the _account_ relation might be referred to as _site_17\. _account_, or _account@site_17, rather than as simply _account_.
 Many database systems use the Internet address (IP address) of a site to identify it.